twilio/voice-quickstart-android/README.md

 <img height="500px" src="images/quickstart/incoming_notification.png">"

-if your applicaion is in the foreground, you will see an alert dialog.
+If your applicaion is in the foreground, you will see an alert dialog.

 <img height="500px" src="images/quickstart/incoming_call.png">"